 The preparation of the fifth wave of EVS has benefited from the SERISS project which allowed the cooperation with other survey programmes and infrastructures aimed ad developing tools for translation, web-surveys, harmonization, and survey management.

 The Methodological guidelines of EVS are developed by the Methodology Group.
-Please, consult the dedicated page for for further detailed information concerning the methodology applied in the waves of 1981, 1990, 1999, 2008, and 2017.
+Please, consult the dedicated page for further detailed information concerning the methodology applied in the waves of 1981, 1990, 1999, 2008, and 2017.